KF Zajazi

 KF Zajazi (ФК Зајас, FC Zajas) is a football club based in the village of Zajaz, Kičevo, North Macedonia.
-They are currently competing in the Macedonian Third League (West Division).
+They were recently competed in the Macedonian Third League (West Division).
 KF Zajazi was founded in 1979.
 The club's major success was achieved in the season 2012–13 when they won the Macedonian Third League – West.
 Then in the play off game they faced FK Babi Stip which they won 1–0 and got promoted to the Macedonian Second League for the first time in their history.